DylanLawless/switzerlandomics.github.io/index.md

 		<!-- <a href="{% link tech_gatk_wgspipeline.md %}" class="image"><img src="assets/images/genomics-research.jpg" alt="" /></a> -->
 		<h3>Association testing</h3>
 		<p>
+        Understand how our choice of statistical methods like SKAT provides advanced insights into genetic influences on phenotypes.
+Our analysis surpasses traditional models like GLM by focusing on complex interactions and rare variations in genetic epidemiology.
 		</p>
 		<ul class="actions">
 		    <li><a href="{% link tech_association_test.md %}" class="button">More</a></li>